-- Trouble paying attention to non-preferred activities (think math, reading, chores… whatever is not interesting)
+- Trouble paying attention to non-preferred activities (schoolwork, chores, etc.)

 - Difficulty taking turns,